 The Best 8 Essential Oils For Sinus Congestion

-If you are creating a list of EOs to deal with sinus congestion, it would not be complete without the inclusion of oregano oil in it.
+If you are creating a list of essential oils to deal with sinus congestion, it would not be complete without the inclusion of oregano oil in it.
 Yes, that is really how good this plant extract is.

 The combination of thymol and carvacrol create one of the most potent antibacterial and antifungal extracts in nature.
-Add the ability to control allergic reactions to this medley of benefits and you will understand why oregano EO is considered one of the best natural substances for sinus congestion.
+Add the ability to control allergic reactions to this medley of benefits and you will understand why oregano essential oil is considered one of the best natural substances for sinus congestion.

-Given the longstanding history of its use against nasal congestion, cough and cold it would be almost blasphemous to not include peppermint EO in my list.
-Menthol, which gives the oil its cooling effect, also works fantastically when used to clear mucus buildup.
+Given the longstanding history of its use against nasal congestion, coughs and colds it would be almost blasphemous to not include peppermint oil in my list.
+Menthol, which gives the oil its cooling effect, also works fantastic when used to clear mucus buildup.

 Moreover, the volatile extract has strong expectorant, analgesic, antimicrobial and antispasmodic properties.
-So be it nausea, a headache or a stuffy nose, this oil covers all the symptoms of sinus congestion.
+So be it nausea, sinus headache or a stuffy nose, this oil covers all the symptoms of sinus congestion.

-From vapor rubs to throat lozenges and from inhalers to cough syrup, this EO can be found in them all.
+From vapor rubs to throat lozenges and from inhalers to cough syrup, eucalyptus essential oil can be found in them all.
 So, I bet most of us have first-hand experience of the expectorant properties of the extract.

 Considered to be one of the most effective natural products for treating respiratory congestion and nasal inflammation, eucalyptus oil also boasts of antibacterial, antiviral and antifungal properties.